 What’s an AppBox?

-• It is built to work in Nitrux from Debian-based packages using a curated YAML file from the central Git-based repository.
+- It is guaranteed to work in Nitrux and is built from pre-built Debian packages, not from source code, using a curated YAML file from the central Git-based repository.

 Please read the NX AppHub CLI wiki page, which includes further clarifications, the YAML specification to create AppBoxes, and other useful information.